spencertipping/tau/README.md

 + [ξ](doc/xi.md) is a bounded channel that carries η values
 + [η](doc/eta.md) is the data format used for ξ messages

 τ implements an eager dataflow GC that deallocates ψs as soon as nobody depends on their ξ outputs.
-Destroying a ψ frees all of its global resources, including C++ data structures and any ξs, which may in turn cause more ψs to be freed.
+Destroying a ψ frees all of its global resources, including C++ data structures and any inbound ξs, which may in turn cause more ψs to be freed.

 This τ GC corresponds to a signal exponentially decaying below the noise floor in the 𝓛 metaphor.